alexRuiz222/commit-history/README.md

 ## Description

-Application to view the commits history of my repository.
+Application to see the commits history of my repository.
+And also interact with my Api made with NestJs

 ## **Dependencies**